JPETTomography/j-pet-framework/framework/JPetReader/README.txt

 	OpenFile(const char* file_name);
    method to do so.

+3. File is internally divided into sections.
+Now you have to provide this section
+   name:
+	 ReadData(const char* objname);

-3. In order to get get number of objects stored in the file, use:
+4. In order to get get number of objects stored in the file, use:
 	GetEntries();
    method, so you can determine the range for your loops.

-4. To access an object, you have to do two things:
+5. To access an object, you have to do two things:
 	a) use
 		GetEntry(int entryNo);
 	   method to set reader's internal pointer to specyfic object.